oqolarte/oblong/content/project/bujo.md

 - instructions on how to do a recurring thing
 - listicles I hand-copied from the internet that I need to access offline

-The notebook is done when notes from the front and back finally meet in the middle.
+The notebook is done when two sides meet in the middle.

+This front-back split makes navigating easier.
+I know that the *chocolate crinkles* recipe would be in the back side of the bujo.

 ## Core Collections